 Enter from Coldspring Road.
 See the map on the next page.
 Drivers should stop where indicated and children should exit vehicles and enter the double doors on the north side of the school.
-If parents are coming into the school building, they should park their cars in the parking stalls adjacent to the playground and athletic fields.
+If parents are coming into the school building, they should park their cars on the south side of the building and enter through door #6.
 Cars should exit slowly through the 84th Street exit.